-"A major accomplishment in the small towns of they have started to work cooperatively and have Hamilton Hometowns, they are building a marketing strategy to increase business, tourism, and livability
+"A major accomplishment in the small towns of Ellsworth, Jewell, Stanhope, and Stratford is that they have started to work cooperatively and have undergone a re-branding.
+Calling themselves Hamilton Hometowns, they are building a marketing strategy to increase business, tourism, and livability across Hamilton County."